Genital skin tags and genital warts can look similar, but the causes and treatments of these conditions are distinct.

 Genital skin tags

-Although most skin tags are small, some can be as large as a pencil eraser.
+most skin tagsare small, some can be as large as a pencil eraser.
 Some people may develop a skin tag that’s the size of a grape or even a fig.

-Skin tags develop rapidly, but they rarely continue to grow after the earliest stages of development.
-In other words, they don’t change much over time.
+- Skin tags develop rapidly, but they rarely continue to grow after the earliest stages of development.

-It’s possible for a tag to move from flesh-colored to lighter brown to darker brown.
-This color change is typical and usually isn’t cause for concern.
+- It’s possible for a tag to change from flesh-colored to lighter brown, and then to darker brown.
+This color change is typical and usually isn’t a cause for concern.

 Skin tags are very common.
-They usually develop on the neck, under your armpits, or in between other folds of skin.
-They can also develop in the groin or on your genitalia.
+They usually develop on your neck, under your armpits, or in between other folds of skin.
+They can also develop in your groin or on your genitalia.

-Genital warts may be flesh-colored or a close variation of your skin color.
+- Genital warts may be flesh-colored or a close variation of your skin color.
 They can also be brown or pink.
-The color of the warts may shift over time.
-Genital warts can diminish, and disappear, only to come back in another spot.
-As the warts disappear, the color of the skin may return to normal.

-The surface of genital warts may be bumpy or rough when touched.
+- The surface of genital warts may feel bumpy or rough when touched.
 They’re often described as having a “cauliflower” look.

-Genital warts may appear as a single bump, or they can grow in small clusters.
-Additional warts may appear over time.
+- They may appear as a single bump, or they can grow in small clusters.

 Although these bumps are often mistaken for one another based on visual appearance, they’re caused by entirely different things.